Marty Brown Memorial

 Ovar’coming Together provides many additional resources to those affected by ovarian cancer on their website.

-New for 2019 is the Marty Brown Memorial Open™ event as a lead-up to the Marty Brown Memorial Invitational™ rifle match later in the year.
-The Open may be attended by anyone, no invitation required, and consists of two days of firearms instruction along with critical information for women (as well as their family and friends) to recognize the warning signs of ovarian cancer and to seek treatment as soon as possible.
+The Marty Brown Memorial Open™ events are a lead-up to the Marty Brown Memorial Invitational™ rifle match later in the year.
+The Open events may be attended by anyone, no invitation required, and consist of one day of either rifle or pistol firearms instruction along with critical information for women (as well as their family and friends) to recognize the warning signs of ovarian cancer and to seek treatment as soon as possible.

-The Open is modeled on our Whittemore Weekend™ event and consists of one day of pistol marksmanship training and one day of rifle marksmanship training.
-Participants will have an opportunity to fire the Revere’s Riders Rifle Qualification Test to earn an invitation to the Marty Brown Memorial Invitational later in the year.
+Participants at an Open event featuring rifle instruction will have an opportunity to fire the Revere’s Riders Rifle Qualification Test and to earn an invitation to the Marty Brown Memorial Invitational later in the year.
 A score of “Marksman” or better earns a spot at the Marty Brown Memorial Invitational.

 The inaugural match was held in 2017 at Camp Atterbury Joint Maneuver Training Center in Edinburgh, IN and was an informal opportunity for Marty’s family and friends to celebrate her life while participating in the sport that she loved.
 Revere’s Riders has grown the Marty Brown Memorial Invitational™ from humble beginnings to a fund-raising event to help and support women with the terrible disease that took Marty from this world far too early: ovarian cancer.

 The Invitational is still an informal 3-position known distance rifle match where the competition is important but secondary to the celebration of the human spirit as embodied by Marty and the camaraderie of all those attending.
-An invitation to the match is earned by anyone who scores “Marksman” or above on the Revere’s Riders Rifle Qualification Test in the same year as the match (e.g., to earn an invitation to the 2019 Invitational, you must shoot a Marksman score or better at a 2019 Revere’s Riders rifle event).
+An invitation to the match is earned by anyone who scores “Marksman” or above on the Revere’s Riders Rifle Qualification Test in the same year as the match (e.g., to earn an invitation to the Invitational, you must shoot a Marksman score or better at a Revere’s Riders rifle event during the same calendar year).
 Additional invitations are offered at the discretion of the match director.